rsyncOSX/mydocsy/content/en/docs/advanced/Snapshots.md

 - `/Users/thomas/data/` is *the source* catalog, only read by rsync
 - `/Volume/backup/snapshots/` is *the destination* catalog where snapshots are synchronized

-**Snapshot Creation**
+##### Snapshot Creation

-To create a snapshot task, select "snapshot" as the task type in the *Add tasks* section.
+To create a snapshot task, select "snapshot" as the action in the *Add tasks* section.
 Do not copy and paste the command for execution within a terminal window.
 RsyncUI automatically saves the snapshot number "n" to the task.
 This number represents the next available snapshot number and is used to calculate the rsync parameter.
 The value of "n" is retrieved from the configuration.

-**Snapshot Administration**
+##### Snapshot Administration

 Snapshot administration is crucial to maintain an organized and efficient backup system.
 It involves deleting unnecessary or irrelevant snapshots to prevent clutter and simplify the management of the backup space.
 Regularly reviewing and deleting snapshots is essential to ensure that only the most relevant data is retained.

-**Deleting Snapshots**
+##### Deleting Snapshots

 Deleting snapshots is a destructive operation that should be performed with caution.
 It is important to have a plan in place to determine which snapshots to keep and which to delete.
 RsyncUI provides a simple plan for deleting and keeping snapshots.

-**The Plan for Keep and Delete**
+##### The Plan for Keep and Delete

 Selecting the "Tag" button evaluates all snapshots based on the date within the log record.
 Based on the selected plan and date, snapshots are either tagged with "keep" or "delete."
 Snapshots tagged with "delete" are also preselected for deletion.
 To delete the marked snapshots, select the "Delete" button.